 Thomas felt like they'd been having this argument since he was a small child.
 Piro seemed to want to awaken some instinct within him that simply wasn't there.
 He didn't want to punch anyone in the face.
 Not that this prevented anyone else from punching him in the face.
 Sometimes even while he was reading.
-Still, he didn't get mad.

-This time Piro heard Thomas' shoes digging quietly into the grass.
-He wasn't where he was supposed to be by the time Thomas' punch once again went sailing by.
+This time Piro heard Thomas' shoes digging gently into the grass.
+He wasn't where he was supposed to be when Thomas' punch once again went sailing by.
 He threw out his own hand in a boshi ken, catching nothing but dead air.
 The boy's visor was still powered off, which meant he was creating no trail at all for the combatives algorithm to plot against.